SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

 \subsubsection{Open Dataset}

-The performance of various deep learning methods was evaluated on the open dataset, comprising MRI volumes held out from the training set but sharing identical properties.
-The metrics assessed included the Dice coefficient (DICE), Jaccard index (JACRD), volumetric similarity coefficient (VOLSMTY), mutual information (MUTINF), and balanced average Hausdorff distance (bAHD, or bAVD according to the \textit{EvaluateSegmentation} pipeline), each reported as median ± interquartile range (IQR) in Table \ref{tab:open_performance_median_iqr}, and shown in Figures \ref{fig:box_Forrest_Dice},\ref{fig:box_Forrest_Jaccard},\ref{fig:box_Forrest_VolSim},\ref{fig:box_Forrest_MI}, and \ref{fig:box_Forrest_bAHD}.
+The performance of the submitted deep learning methods was evaluated on the open dataset, comprising MRI volumes held out from the training set but sharing identical acquisition properties.
+The metrics assessed included the Dice coefficient (Dice), Jaccard index (Jaccard), volumetric similarity coefficient (VolSim), mutual information (MI), and the balanced average Hausdorff distance (bAVD, as termed by the \textit{EvaluateSegmentation} pipeline; also known as bAHD in the literature), each reported as median ± interquartile range (IQR) in Table \ref{tab:open_performance_median_iqr}.
+The per-subject Dice and bAVD score distributions are shown as box plots in Figures~\ref{fig:box_Forrest_Dice} and~\ref{fig:box_Forrest_bAVD}; the corresponding Jaccard, VolSim and MI box plots are provided in Appendix~\ref{app:extra_boxplots} (Figures~\ref{fig:box_Forrest_Jaccard}, \ref{fig:box_Forrest_VolSim} and \ref{fig:box_Forrest_MI}).
+A qualitative visualisation of the corresponding segmentations for a representative subject is shown in Figure~\ref{fig:qual_open}.

-The baselines, namely Baseline DS6 and Baseline UNet MSS, yielded moderate performance with DICE scores of 0.808 ± 0.044 and 0.791 ± 0.039, respectively.
-While these baselines provided a solid foundation, they were surpassed by several proposed methods.
-For instance, methods such as \textbf{ADAR\_LAB nnUNet} and \textbf{ADAR\_LAB SwinUNETR} achieved DICE scores of 0.832 ± 0.070 and 0.832 ± 0.066, respectively, indicating improved segmentation performance over the baselines.
+The baselines, \baseDSSx[0] and \baseUNetMSS[0], yielded moderate performance with Dice scores of 0.808 ± 0.044 and 0.791 ± 0.039, respectively.
+While these baselines provided a solid foundation, they were surpassed by several of the submitted methods.
+For instance, \ADARnnUNet[0] and \ADARSwinUNETR[0] achieved Dice scores of 0.832 ± 0.070 and 0.832 ± 0.066, respectively, indicating improved segmentation performance over the baselines.

-Notably, methods like \textbf{PBI Scrolling 2D UNet} and \textbf{PBI nnUNet} also outperformed the baselines, with DICE scores of 0.829 ± 0.058 and 0.825 ± 0.063.
-Their JACRD values and volume similarities further corroborated their enhanced performance.
+Notably, \pbiScroll[0] and \pbinnUNet[0] also outperformed the baselines, with Dice scores of 0.829 ± 0.058 and 0.825 ± 0.063.
+Their Jaccard values and volumetric similarities further corroborated their enhanced performance.
 Conversely, some methods did not surpass the baseline performance.
-The neuRoSliCCe series, including \textbf{neuRoSliCCe multiMIP, DS6\_MIP, and MIP}, yielded DICE scores ranging from 0.754 ± 0.020 to 0.783 ± 0.035, which are lower than those of the baselines. \textbf{Koala OM2} and \textbf{ADAR\_LAB UNesT} performed poorer compared to the baselines.
+The neuRoSliCCe series, comprising \neuromultiMIP[0], \neuroDSMIP[0], and \neuroMIP[0], yielded Dice scores ranging from 0.754 ± 0.020 to 0.783 ± 0.035, lower than those of the baselines. \koalaTwo[0] and \ADARUNesT[0] performed below the baselines as well.